/

 Advisories

-Chainguard Image for oauth2-proxy
+Chainguard Container for oauth2-proxy

 OAuth2 Proxy is a reverse proxy that provides authentication with Google, Azure, OpenID Connect and many more identity providers.

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/oauth2-proxy:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 Use It!